Community detection in temporal multilayer networks, with an application to correlation networks: Effect of inter-layer coupling on a multilayer partition

-(To visualize Propositions \ref{P6} and \ref{P6b} graphically, it is helpful to think of a multilayer quality function $Q(C\vert\p{B}_1,\ldots,\p{B}_{\vert\mathcal{T}\vert}; \omega)$ for a given partition $C$ as a linear function of $\omega$ with slope $\text{Pers}(C)$ that crosses the vertical axis at $Q(C\vert\p{B}_1,\ldots,\p{B}_{\vert\mathcal{T}\vert}; 0)$ [see, for e.g., the last panel of Fig. \ref{FIG5.1} and Fig. \ref{FIG5.2}].)
 The next three corollaries follow straightforwardly from Propositions \ref{P6} and \ref{P6b}.
-The first states that the highest achievable value of persistence for an optimal partition obtained with a given value of inter-layer coupling is a non-decreasing function in $\omega$.
-The second states that the highest achievable value of intra-layer modularity contributions for an optimal partition obtained with a given value of inter-layer coupling is a non-increasing function in $\omega$.
+The first states that the largest achievable value of persistence for an optimal partition obtained with a given value of inter-layer coupling is a non-decreasing function in $\omega$.
+The second states that the largest achievable value of intra-layer modularity for an optimal partition obtained with a given value of inter-layer coupling is a non-increasing function in $\omega$.
 The third property states that if two distinct values of $\omega$ have the same set of optimal partitions, then this set is also optimal for all intermediate values.